2023 Most Popular Architecture/Urban Planning Bachelor's Degree Schools in Missouri

 Most Popular Missouri Schools for a Bachelor's in Architecture/Urban Planning

-Our 2023 rankings named Washington University in St Louis the most popular school in Missouri for architecture and related services students working on their bachelor’s degree.
-WUSTL is a fairly large private not-for-profit school located in the suburb of Saint Louis.
+Our analysis found Washington University in St Louis to be the most popular school for architecture and related services students who want to pursue a bachelor’s degree in Missouri.
+WUSTL is a fairly large private not-for-profit school located in the large suburb of Saint Louis.

 Women make up 55% of the architecture and related services majors at the school.

-Read full report on Architecture & Related Services at Washington University in St Louis
+Full Architecture & Related Services at Washington University in St Louis Report

 Women make up 32% of the architecture and related services majors at the school.